What are Katsu, Tonkatsu, Hire-Katsu, and Rosu-Katsu?

-Tonkatsu-ya is the Japanese restaurant that serves “Tonkatsu (豚カツ)” which is a slice of pork battered, and then deep-fried in plenty of oil.
+Tonkatsu-Ya is the Japanese restaurant that literally serves “Tonkatsu (豚カツ)” which is the Japanese-style pork cutlet whose meat is battered, breaded with panko breadcrumbs, and then deep-fried in plenty of lard or vegetable oil.

-Tonkatsu-ya usually offers “Hire-katsu (ヒレカツ)” and “Rosu-katsu (ロースカツ)” as signature dishes.
-Apart from these 3 “Katsu” dishes, actually there is also a Japanese dish just called “Katsu (カツ)”.
+Tonkatsu-Ya usually offers “Hire-Katsu (ヒレカツ)” and “Rosu-Katsu (ロースカツ)” as signature dishes, and apart from these 3 “Katsu” dishes, actually, there is also a dish just called “Katsu (カツ)” in Japan.

-Hire-katsu is a type of Tonkatsu.
-“Hire (ヒレ)” refers to the portion “fillet”, so Hire-katsu is the Tonkatsu made with a slice of pork fillet.
+Hire-Katsu is a type of Tonkatsu.
+In its name, “Hire (ヒレ)” refers to the portion “fillet”, so Hire-Katsu is the Tonkatsu made with a slice of pork fillet or tenderloin.

-Hire-katsu is a smooth, tender meat with a little fat.
-It is light in taste, low in calories, and known as the highest grade Tonkatsu.
+Hire-Katsu is smooth, tender in texture, and is light in taste with low fat.
+It is also low in calories and known as the highest grade Tonkatsu.

-As with Hire-katsu, Rosu-katsu is also classified as a Tonkatsu.
-Since “Rosu (ロース)” is the Japanese word for the portion “loin”, Rosu-katsu is the Tonkatsu made with a slice of pork loin.
+As with Hire-Katsu, Rosu-Katsu is also a type of Tonkatsu.
+Since in its name, “Rosu (ロース)” is the Japanese word for the portion “loin”, Rosu-Katsu is the Tonkatsu made with a slice of pork loin.

 Compared to Hire-Katsu, Rosu-Katsu has some fat and is characterized by its rich umami taste.